SCTOMP: Spatially Constrained Time-Optimal Motion Planning: INTRODUCTION

-When tackling time-optimality, previous works focused on the second stage. \emph{Time-optimal path-tracking} for robotic manipulators is a long studied problem \cite{shiller1989robot,shin1985minimum,bobrow1985time}.
-Recently, the convexity of the problem was proven in \cite{verscheure2009time}.
-The authors in \cite{lipp2014minimum} extended this property to a wider range of systems, and enhanced numerical implementations were presented in \cite{pham2018new,consolini2019optimal}.
+When tackling time-optimality, previous work mainly focused on the second stage. \emph{Time-optimal path-tracking} for robotic manipulators is a long studied problem \cite{shiller1989robot,shin1985minimum,bobrow1985time}.
+Its convexity was proven in \cite{verscheure2009time} and in \cite{lipp2014minimum} it was extended to a wider range of systems.
+Enhanced numerical implementations to exploit this convexity were presented in \cite{pham2018new,consolini2019optimal}.
 Regarding \emph{time-optimal path-following}, \cite{verschueren2016time,spedicato2017minimum} leveraged a spatial reformulation of the system dynamics, allowing to compute minimum-time trajectories \emph{around} the predefined path.
-Exploiting advances in optimization solvers, nonlinear model predictive control (NMPC) methods based on the aforementioned spatial reformulation \cite{arrizabalaga2022towards,kloeser2020nmpc} and contouring control \cite{liniger2015optimization,romero2022model} have shown to approximate time-optimal performance in race-alike scenarios, i.e., \emph{around} a predefined geometric path (the center line of the track).
+Similarly, assuming waypoints to be predetermined, \cite{foehn2021time} made use of Complementary Progress Constraints (CPC) to compute time-optimal trajectories for quadrotors.
+Lastly, exploiting optimal control, nonlinear model predictive control (NMPC) methods based on the aforementioned spatial reformulation \cite{arrizabalaga2022towards,kloeser2020nmpc} and contouring control \cite{liniger2015optimization,romero2022model} have shown to approximate time-optimal performance in race-alike scenarios, i.e., \emph{around} a predefined geometric path (the centerline of the track).
 However, the optimality of all these approaches is upper bounded by the geometric reference predetermined by the path planning stage.
 In other words, only if \emph{both} the path planning and path tracking/following stages are optimal, will the resultant planned trajectory be optimal, implying that the decoupled nature of these methods jeopardizes the time-optimality of the planned trajectories.

-This raises the question on how to formulate a motion planning scheme, applicable to any system and constrained environment, that computes the time-optimal trajectory compliant with system dynamics, state/input constraints and spatial bounds.
+To overcome this conceptual shortcoming, \cite{penicka2022minimum} presented a hierarchical sampling-based method capable of computing time-optimal trajectories to fly a quadrotor over a set of waypoints within cluttered environments.
+This was further extended in \cite{penicka2022learning}, where planning and control were simultaneously solved with a deep Reinforcement Learning (deep RL) approach.
+Despite the ability to roughly approximate time-optimal trajectories in congested scenarios, none of these methods can guarantee that the resultant trajectory is the true-optimal.
+On the one hand, the sampling-based nature of \cite{penicka2022minimum} renders it nondeterministic, introducing randomness into the solution.
+On the other hand, the additional tracking capabilities brought by the end-to-end learning approach in \cite{penicka2022learning} come at the expense of 1) system-specificity -- changes in the system dynamics require retraining -- and 2) sub-optimal trajectories resulting from learning the trade-off between flying safe and fast.